shpatg/life-assignment/README.md

 # Added Feature
-I added a paragraph when you click it the color changes.git add .
+I added a paragraph when you click it the color changes.

 # GIT Assignment